pabueco/typls/README.md

 So you type `'hi` and confirm it with a space, which would cause the typed sequence to be replaced with `Hi there, how are you?`.

+You can also enable the option to auto expand abbreviations as soon as one match is found, when they don't contain any variables.

 ### Variables

 The customize expansions, you can either use anonymous (`{}`) or named (`{name}`) variables.